lieskjur/Monochrome/README.md

 ## Features
 - All the gaps you could have ever wanted
-- Theme for Dunst notifications
+- Dunst and Rofi themes
 - Bars drawn on multiple workspaces
 - Separation of icon and text fonts (just like the church and state)
 - Polybar modules with minimal formatting